ChaosInventor/parse-ebnf/README.md

 #This will visit each node in the parse tree and print the line where its text begins
 DepthFirst(ast.root, lambda node: print(node.startLine))

-from parse_ebnf import ASTCommentNode
+from parse_ebnf import Comment

 #Finds each comment in the file and prints its text content
 for child in ast.root.children:
-    if isinstance(child, ASTCommentNode):
+    if isinstance(child, Comment):
         print(child.data)
 ```